"Oooo... It's the Big One... You hear that Elizabeth... I'm comin' to you, I'm comin' home to Georgia!" —Fred Sanford, Sanford and Son

 Teddy Long was about to get married "live" on Smackdown!
 As he was about to say "I do," he had a hugely fake HHA and collapsed.

-Averted in Ric Flair's famous heart attack angle in WCW.
+Averted in Ric Flair's famous heart attack angle in late 1998 WCW.

 Heartbreakingly averted on a 2012 episode of Raw.
 At one point during a match, commentary fell silent with mostly snoring coming from Jerry Lawler's end.
 Michael Cole later reported that he had indeed suffered a heart attack.
 Mercifully, he got better.

 Richard Pryor did a famous bit about having a heart attack on his front lawn.